-Inex One works to improve transparency and efficiency in the expert network industry.
-We work closely with major investment and analyst firms to improve their work flows when using expert networks.
-Our discussions have given us great insight into how firms use and evaluate expert networks.
+Inex One strives to improve transparency and efficiency in the expert network industry.
+We work closely with major investment and analyst firms to improve their research workflows.
+Our discussions have given us great insight into how firms use and compare expert networks.

 - Geographic footprint – Does the expert network have a footprint in your target markets, with knowledge of the local languages and customs?
 This will help them to source relevant experts more effectively.

-- Price and pricing model – Does the expert network require you to pay annually up-front, or can you pay-per-use?
-What price do you pay per credit, and for related services like transcripts and surveys?
+- Price and pricing model – Are you required to pay annually up-front, or can you pay-per-use?
+What is the price per credit, and for related services like transcripts and surveys?

-- Compliance infrastructure – Does the expert network display a commitment to compliance and high professional standards?
+- Compliance infrastructure – Does the firm display a commitment to compliance and high professional standards?
 Can you access their compliance contracts, policies and practices, and do they seem reasonable?
 Do they help you comply with GDPR when handling data on experts?
+Integrity Research offers a helpful starter guide here.

 - Data infrastructure – Is the platform on which expert calls are managed secure and robust?
 Can you access documentation on its structure, and policies around e.g. data access restrictions, and breach contingency plans?